 As these statistics show, crime is all around us, even in Grand Rapids, Michigan, even on Calvin’s campus.
 If you take the proper precautions, you can decrease the chance that you will be victimized by a criminal.
 While we don't want you to live in constant fear of crime, it is important for you to be aware of crime and the steps you can take to decrease the chance of being victimized.

 In order for you to effectively deter crime you must know what the current crime trends are.
 Keep informed by reading the Campus Safety report in the Chimes and on this website.
 Campus Safety will also occasionally post Crime Alert Bulletins around campus describing serious offenses that have occurred on or near campus.
-Calvin, in cooperation with national legislation, also compiles crime statistics for certain offenses and reports them to the FBI for inclusion in a national report on crime on college campuses.
+Calvin, in cooperation with national legislation, also compiles crime statistics for certain offenses and reports them to the FBI for inclusion in a national report on crime on college and university campuses.

 In addition, pay attention to the local news as serious crime trends in the community will be highlighted there.
 If you live off campus, you can join a Neighborhood Watch.
 This organization will inform you of crime trends in your area.